The Best Digital SLR For Closeups |

 Their special ability to focus close to the subject makes them even more rare: prime lenses are already in the minority and macros are only a small subset of the available primes.

-What this all means for you closeup photographers is that the best digital SLR camera is one that is compatible with a HUGE number of lenses.
+Therefore, the best digital SLR for closeups must be compatible with a HUGE number of lenses.

 The Best Digital SLRs for Closeups